-The new REC Board
+The REC Board

-Earlier this year members of the REC voted to approve REC Council recommendations on modernising how the REC is run.
+In 2020 members of the REC voted to approve REC Council recommendations on modernising how the REC is run.
 This included making space for a more diverse range of talent and experience, creating four new Non-Executive Director positions appointed from outside the recruitment industry.